-During the school year, young athletes are busier than ever, juggling school work along with practice and, in many cases, multiple training sessions per day.
-Noel Williams, registered dietitian with Children’s Health℠ Andrews Institute Sports Performance powered by EXOS, says proper nutrition is key for students to stay healthy and meet the demands of their day.
+During the school year, young athletes are busier than ever, juggling schoolwork along with practice and, in many cases, multiple training sessions per day.
+Proper nutrition is key for students to stay healthy and meet the demands of their day.

-Below, Williams shares some tips for packing healthy snacks and lunches to fuel your child’s high-performance lifestyle.
+Below, are some tips for packing healthy snacks and lunches to fuel your child's high-performance lifestyle.